 GPI (Glucose-6-Phosphate Isomerase) is a Protein Coding gene.
 Diseases associated with GPI include Hemolytic Anemia, Nonspherocytic, Due To Glucose Phosphate Isomerase Deficiency and Glucose Phosphate Isomerase Deficiency.
-Among its related pathways are Carbon metabolism and Glucose metabolism.
+Among its related pathways are Metabolism and Immune System.
 GO annotations related to this gene include cytokine activity and monosaccharide binding.

 UniProtKB/Swiss-Prot for GPI Gene